 The Youth Exchange for Peace Support Program

-In each program, in addition to the existing content which produced by each host organization, Mayors for Peace conduct new programs such as an outline of Mayors for Peace or Testimony from A-bomb victims.
+In each program, in addition to the existing content produced by each host organization, Mayors for Peace conducts its own programs such as a briefing on Mayors for Peace and testimonies from A-bomb survivors.

 ●Current program (FY2017)